-to this list.
-Students are encouraged to do research on scholarships to study abroad.
+may apply for.
+Students are encouraged to do research on scholarships to study abroad

-Also, in many cases financial aid (student loans, U of M scholarships, Hope Lottery,
+Financial aid (student loans, U of M scholarships, Hope Lottery, etc.) may also be

 University Of Memphis Scholarships

 The Study Abroad Scholarship is designed to encourage students to study abroad.
 The